Skip to main content

 • Modal, Alert, Toast, and form components all properly styled

-The typography system eliminated an entire category of inconsistency.
-New pages start with <Heading variant="hero"> instead of copying a 94-character class string from another file.
-And when the design evolves, one variant definition updates every instance.
+The typography system wiped out a whole category of inconsistency.
+A new page now starts with <Heading variant="hero"> instead of copying a 94-character class string out of another file, and when the design moves, one variant definition updates every instance at once.